Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in discrete time

-We define submartingales (supermartingales) as processes with a nonnegative (nonpositive) drift.
-Specifically, we say that $S_n$ is a {\it submartingale} (supermartingale) relative to $X_n$ if the following three criteria are met: \begin{itemize} \item $S_n$ is a real-valued function defined on the set of trajectories $X_{[0,n]}$; \item $S_n$ is integrable, i.e., $\langle |S_n| \rangle<\infty$; \item $S_n$ has a nonnegative (nonpositive) drift, i.e., $\langle S_n|\Xom\rangle \geq S_m$ ($\langle S_n|\Xom\rangle \leq S_m$) for all $0\leq m\leq n$. \end{itemize} With these definitions, martingales are particular cases of submartingales.
-In what follows, when we speak of martingales or submartingales we implicitly mean that they are defined with respect to a process $X_n$.
+{We define submartingales (supermartingales) as processes with a nonnegative (nonpositive) drift.
+Specifically, consider a real-valued function $S_n$ defined on the set of trajectories $X_{[0,n]}$, and let us assume that $S_n$ is integrable, i.e., $\langle |S_n| \rangle<\infty$.
+We say that $S_n$ is a {\it submartingale} (supermartingale) relative to $X_n$ if it has a nonnegative (nonpositive) drift, i.e.,

+for all $0\leq m\leq n$. } With these definitions, martingales are particular cases of submartingales.
+In what follows, when we refer to martingales (or submartingales) we imply that they are defined with respect to a process $X_n$.

+{The condition (\ref{eq:defM}) can be complicated to verify in concrete examples of stochastic processes.
+However, in discrete time there exists a simpler, equivalent condition for martingality, which is a consequence of the tower property of conditional expectations,~see Appendix~\ref{appendix:A}.
+The tower property states that for any (integrable) functional $Z_p = Z[X_{[0,p]}]$ it holds that